DVLXLWZ/dvlxlwz.github.io/_pages/research.md

   - /resume
 ---

-I'm now interested in the geometry of several varieties, moduli theories, enumerative geometry (such as Donaldson-Thomas theoy) and related topics.
+I'm now interested in the geometry of several varieties, moduli theories, derived geometry, enumerative geometry (such as Donaldson-Thomas theory, especially of CY $4$-folds) and related topics.

 ## Works in progress
 > + **1.
 DT-invariants of special toric CY $4$-folds and the crepant resolution conjecture of $[\mathbb C^4/\mathbb Z_r]$ via degeneration**.
 In praperation.

 > + **2.
-Invariants of Quasimaps and GLSM via derived geometry**.
+Invariants of Quasimaps and GLSM via derived algebraic geometry**.
 In praperation.

 ## Preprints in Arxiv

 Do not exist for now...

-## Accepted and published papers
+## Publications

 Do not exist for now...